RakhithJK/dashingsoft-pyarmor-wiki/Protect-Python-Scripts-By-Pyarmor.md

 * Change all code objects in the `co_consts` recursively

-Then serialize this reformed code object, obfuscate it to protect constants and literal strings:
+Then serialize this reformed code object, obfuscate it to protect constants and literal strings

 ``` c
     char *string_code = marshal.dumps( co );